nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a member: `add`

-Adds a new person to EZLead.
+Adds a new member to EZLead.
+The new member will be shown in the userlist window.

 Format: `add n/NAME p/PHONE-NUMBER e/EMAIL a/ADDRESS [t/TAG]…`

 Examples:
 * `add n/John Doe p/99853657 e/john@gmail.com a/414, North Bridge Ave 5, #09-86 t/friends t/owesMoney` Adds a new
-person with the following details to the global member list.
+member with the following details to the global member list.

 ![AddPersonExample.png](images/AddPersonExample.png)

 ### Editing a member's details: `edit`

 Edits a member's details.
 Require at least one optional parameters.
+The edited member's details will be reflected both in the userlist window and in the _Person Card_ (Refer to the [GUI](#gui)) of the teams that the member is assigned to.

 Format: `edit INDEX [n/NAME] [p/PHONE-NUMBER] [e/EMAIL] [a/ADDRESS] [t/TAG]…`